zealbell/WobbleMeshImageView/README.md

  providing a gist where you could use a macro to get coordinates of selected nodes each time.
 Any time you draw yout mesh.
-I am very aware it might not be so perfect drawing pixel by pixel in corel draw without having dimensions not being exact even after taking off the anti-aliasing. but if you use Photoshops I assume you have 5 heads to figure your way around as I have none extra to spare or atleast suggest from (My head is in the dustbin, Yes I cut it off 2hrs ago).
+I am very aware it might not be so perfect drawing pixel by pixel in corel draw without having dimensions not being exact even after taking off the anti-aliasing. but if you use Photoshops I assume you have 5 heads to figure your way around as I have none extra to spare or atleast suggest from (My head is in the dustbin, Yes I cut it off).

 > If you got here... so fast without listening to 1st Jargon what I was ranting up above...
 Well that's Sad(\# _\#)!
 You hurt my feelings...
 > I honestly thought I was making sense...but now you've confirmed the unwanted.